The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

 3. Whatever files the prompt tells it to read first

-State lives in the repo, not in the conversation.
-A backlog file tracks what's done.
-A guardrails file accumulates hard-won lessons.
-Git history is the memory.
+All state lives in the repo.
+A backlog file tracks what's done, a guardrails file accumulates hard-won lessons, and git history is the memory.
 Each iteration picks one item, does it, commits, and dies.
 The next iteration is born knowing only what got written down.

-This is why Ralph loops scale to overnight runs where a single session would collapse: the loop can run 200 iterations and iteration 200 is exactly as sharp as iteration 1.
+That is why Ralph survives overnight runs where a single session would collapse: iteration 200 is exactly as sharp as iteration 1.

 Anatomy of prompt.md

 A working Ralph prompt has four sections.
-Here's a condensed real-world shape:
+Here is a condensed real-world shape:

 # Task Read BACKLOG.md.
 Pick the FIRST unchecked item.
 Implement it completely.